 10. Insect - A tricky type.
 Usually have low attack and defense, but utilize effects that will allow them to "swarm" by bringing out more Insects.
 Many have abilities that work well with Plant-types.
 Usually belong to the Earth or Wind element.
 The Field Magic "Forest" empowers them

 11. Machine - A popular type.
 Strong attack and defense, and have effects that strengthen other Machine-types.
 However, watch out - many cards are anti-Machine; they're built to counter this mighty group.
 Often, Machines are Earth, Light, or Dark attributed.
-Many Fusion monsters are Machines; check out 14.
-Pyro - Scorching creatures.
-Tend to have high attack, but low defense.
-Almost all are Fire-attributed, and they often focus on causing effect damage to your opponent.
-Since they're Fire monsters, the Field Spell "Molten Destruction" works well with them.
+Many Fusion monsters are Machines, and Machines often enjoy access to ATK-doubling effects like that of Limiter Removal.

 15. Reptile - An often overlooked type.
 Usually have low attack and defense, but make up for it with effects that weaken opponents.
 Some have effects that will allow you to steal your opponent's monsters under certain conditions.
 Players who can utilize patience and long-term strategy will enjoy these cold-blooded creatures.